MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-A-General-Provisions/part-9-Standards-Care-Chimpanzees-Held-Federally-Supported-Sanctuary-System/section-9.3.md

 (viii) Comply with all applicable provisions of the animal welfare regulations and other federal, state and local laws, regulations, and policies;

-(ix) Achieve accreditations from appropriate accrediting bodies within a reasonable time frame mutually agreed upon by the Contractor and NCRR;
+(ix) Achieve accreditations from appropriate accrediting bodies within a reasonable time frame mutually agreed upon by the Contractor and ORIP/DPCPSI;

 (x) Prohibit any invasive research on the resident chimpanzees, but permit noninvasive studies (Definitions for the terms *invasive* and *non-invasive* are set forth in § 9.2 of this part.);